DaveBackus/Data_Bootcamp_Book/py-fun1.md

 Each of these bullet points is typically associated with a number of lines of code, possibly a large number, but that's the general idea.

-"Do one thing at a time" is also good advice for writing programs.
-As you learn to write more complex programs, it's good practice to break long programs into smaller manageable pieces.
-We'll see how that works as we go along.

 ## Calculations in Spyder's IPython console

 One of the things we'll do repeatedly in Python is calculations with numbers.
 That's a lot of what managing data is all about: adding things up, dividing one thing by another, and so on.
-We'll do this initially in the IPython console, typically located in lower right corner of Spyder (look for a tab with this label).
+We'll do this initially in Spyder's IPython console, typically located in the upper right corner (look for a tab with this label).

 Here's how calculations work in Python.
-Type these simple calculations in Spyder's IPython console one at a time:
+Type these calculations in Spyder's IPython console one at a time:
 ```
 2*3
 2 * 3